 Vulnerable communities face significant challenges to their health and ability to access affordable medicine and basic health care.
 Poor health, hygiene, sanitation and access to safe drinking water can significantly affect all aspects of life.
 It can adversely impact an individual’s ability to thrive, get an education, earn an income and to live with dignity.

-Around half of the world’s population does not have access to essential health services due to costs and inequity of health care access, 4.2 billion people do not have safely managed sanitation services, and 3 billion lack basic handwashing facilities.
+Around half of the world’s population does not have access to essential health services due to costs and inequity of health care access, 4.2 billion people do not have safely managed sanitation services, and 3 billion lack basic handwashing facilities (WHO).
 These conditions lead to millions of preventable deaths and illnesses every year.

 Health has now become an even more pressing issue worldwide, with more than 100 million cases of COVID-19 globally.
 It has demonstrated the vulnerability of all communities and the importance of good health practices.